 The Federal Government has discontinued the IIP program.
 The legislative amendments terminating the applications became law on June 19, 2014.
 The IIP ceased intake of new applications on July 1, 2012.
-No further applications will be processed and the IIP will wind down over a period of 48 months.
+No further applications will be processed and the IIP is in the process of winding down.

-9. Financial instruments:
+8. Financial instruments: